ATOM-Arm/software/README.md

-# 📚 Robotic Arm – Software Repository
+# 📚 Robotic Arm – Hardware Repository

-This repository contains the source code and computational components of the Robotic Arm with Computer Vision project.
-It focuses on the software system responsible for gesture recognition, motor control, and integration with Arduino hardware.
+This repository contains the 3D models and solid components of the Robotic Arm with Computer Vision project.
+It focuses on the hardware build and connection with Arduino board.

 [![Licença MIT](https://img.shields.io/badge/license-MIT-green)](LICENSE)
 [![Video Demo](https://img.shields.io/badge/YouTube-Demonstração-red)](https://youtu.be/4t1daCFQ1OE)